 Brian’s research covers an extensive range of topics, including the interactions between public institutions, the private sector and development in Africa, East Asia and elsewhere.
 He is currently working on three ESID projects: ‘The political economy of agency-level performance in South Africa‘; ‘The provision of basic education in South Africa: institutional and political challenges‘; and ‘The politics of state-business relations‘.

-Levy, B., Cameron, R., Hoadley, U. & V. Naidoo.
-(2016).
+Levy, B., Cameron, R., Hoadley, U. and Naidoo, V. (2016).
 ‘The politics and governance of basic education: A tale of two South African provinces‘, ESID Working Paper No. 67.
 Manchester.

-Levy, B. & R. Cameron (2016).
+Levy, B. and Cameron, R. (2016).
 ‘The potential and limits of performance management: Improving basic education in the Western Cape‘, ESID Working Paper No. 62.
 Manchester.

 Levy, B., Hirsch, A. and Woolard, I. (2015).
 ‘Governance and inequality: Benchmarking and interpreting South Africa’s evolving political settlement‘, ESID Working Paper No. 51.
 Manchester.